 Our board of directors is conducting a review of strategic and financial alternatives to potentially accelerate key growth initiatives and enhance total shareholder value.
-The strategic and financial alternatives currently being explored by our board of directors include, without limitation, a sale of the Company, seeking new investors, and a transition into other profitable businesses, There can be no assurance that the board's exploration of strategic and financial alternatives prospects or result in any transaction being entered into or consummated.
+The strategic and financial alternatives currently being explored by our board of directors include, without limitation, a sale of the Company, seeking new investors, and a transition into other profitable businesses, There can be no assurance that the board's exploration of strategic and financial alternatives will be successful in improving our business prospects or result in any transaction being entered into or consummated.